1. How Reliable Does My Application Need to Be?

 LabVIEW for Windows is supported by an extensive array of add-on toolkits, modules, and libraries not available in LabVIEW Real-Time.
 Through the use of LabVIEW Application Builder for deployment, the full LabVIEW for Windows platform is supported on WES7.

 If your application requires Windows-only LabVIEW modules, such as LabVIEW DSC, or Windows-only toolkits, such as the Report Generation and Data Finder Toolkit, you should consider using WES7 as your embedded OS.

 There is also an array of DLLs, .NET assemblies, and ActiveX controls that can extend the functionality of your application and reduce your development time when using the LabVIEW for Windows platform.
 NI Linux Real-Time targets can run Shared Object (.so) libraries.

 Many modules and toolkits within the LabVIEW platform work with Windows and LabVIEW Real-Time such as the LabVIEW Control Design and Simulation Module and Internet Connectivity Toolkit.
 So it is important to examine your needs and check to ensure that LabVIEW Real-Time works with all of the modules, toolkits, and related software you intend to use.

 6. Summary: Choosing the Right Embedded OS

-When considering the choice between LabVIEW Real-Time and WES7 for your embedded application, consider your application needs first.
-If determinism and continuous operation are critical for system success, choose LabVIEW Real-Time.
+When considering the choice between WES7 and an RTOS for your embedded application, consider your application needs first.
+If determinism and continuous operation are critical for system success, choose VxWorks or NI Linux Real-Time.

-However, if your critical needs include an integrated HMI and access to the ecosystem of software provided to you by Windows and the LabVIEW for Windows platform, choose WES7.
+However, if your critical needs include access to the ecosystem of software provided to you by Windows and the LabVIEW for Windows platform, choose WES7.